Resources

 A clinical service for children, adolescents or adults with intellectual disability with complex health conditions and a current unresolved health problem, and health care needs that cannot be met by usual care.
 For eligible clients with a GP referral they offer a multidisciplinary health assessment; a Health Care Plan with recommendations; and referrals to health and other services as needed.

-Link: NSW Health Specialised Intellectual Disability Health Team
+Link: Specialised Intellectual Disability Team – Easy Read fact sheet

 Physical Disability Council NSW